Experts Aren’t On Board With BAT

 - The BAT likely won’t substantially reduce the U.S. trade deficit: twenty-nine percent of experts surveyed said the proposed tax won’t boost America’s economy.
 Supporters of the BAT import tax say it will create a level playing field in the global economy, but only ten percent of experts agree that the BAT will reduce the trade deficit.

-- The BAT will likely substantially raise prices for U.S. consumers: twenty-three percent of experts said the BAT would indeed increase the cost of living for American families.
+- The BAT will likely substantially raise prices for U.S. consumers: twenty-three percent of experts said the border adjustment tax would indeed increase the cost of living for American families.
 “The point of the tax is to shift [the tax burden from] producers who are mobile to consumers who aren’t.
 That means consumer prices go up.
 There’s no magic,” said Austan Goolsbee, a professor from the University of Chicago who was part of the panel.
 Just 17 percent disagreed the BAT would raise prices.

 - There’s a lot of uncertainty surrounding the BAT: The number one answer for both questions panelists were asked was “uncertain.”
 That’s probably because a BAT import tax has never been tried before.
 According to a report from Freedom Partners and Americans for Prosperity, “The proposed system is unlike anything in existence…and there is a tremendous amount of risk surrounding its implementation.”